French ship Régulus (1805): Construction and career

-In 1808, Régulus was in station with the Brest squadron.

-In 1809, she was transferred to Rochefort.
-She famously took part in the Battle of the Basque Roads from 11 April 1809, under Captain Lucas, where she ran aground between Les Palles and Fouras.
-For 17 days, the stranded ship repelled assaults by the British, before refloating and returning to Rochefort on 29.
+In 1809, Régulus was transferred to Rochefort.
+She famously took part in the Battle of the Basque Roads from 11 April 1809, under Captain Jean Jacques Étienne Lucas, where she ran aground between Les Palles and Fouras.
+For 17 days, the stranded ship defended itself from four British attacks, before refloating and returning to Rochefort.
+Régulus was scuttled by fire on 7 April 1814 near Meschers-sur-Gironde to avoid capture by the British vessels HMS Egmont and HMS Centaur.